TheBeachLab/myComputing/README.md

 # My Computing

-This is how I do my computing
+This is how I do my computing now

 1. [The Operating System](#the-operating-system)
 2. [The display manager](#the-display-manager)